 If the SQL_ATTR_METADATA_ID statement attribute is set to SQL_TRUE, TableName is treated as an identifier and its case is not significant.
 If it is SQL_FALSE, TableName is an ordinary argument; it is treated literally, and its case is significant.

 If the SQL_ATTR_METADATA_ID statement attribute is set to SQL_TRUE, ColumnName is treated as an identifier and its case is not significant.
 If it is SQL_FALSE, ColumnName is a pattern value argument; it is treated literally, and its case is significant.

 SQL_SUCCESS, SQL_SUCCESS_WITH_INFO, SQL_STILL_EXECUTING, SQL_ERROR, or SQL_INVALID_HANDLE.

-When SQLPrimaryKeys returns SQL_ERROR or SQL_SUCCESS_WITH_INFO, an associated SQLSTATE value can be obtained by calling SQLGetDiagRec with a HandleType of SQL_HANDLE_STMT and a Handle of StatementHandle.
-The following table lists the SQLSTATE values commonly returned by SQLPrimaryKeys and explains each one in the context of this function; the notation "(DM)" precedes the descriptions of SQLSTATEs returned by the Driver Manager.
+When SQLColumnPrivileges returns SQL_ERROR or SQL_SUCCESS_WITH_INFO, an associated SQLSTATE value may be obtained by calling SQLGetDiagRec with a HandleType of SQL_HANDLE_STMT and a Handle of StatementHandle.
+The following table lists the SQLSTATE values commonly returned by SQLColumnPrivileges and explains each one in the context of this function; the notation "(DM)" precedes the descriptions of SQLSTATEs returned by the Driver Manager.
 The return code associated with each SQLSTATE value is SQL_ERROR, unless noted otherwise.

 |01000||General warning||Driver-specific informational message.
 (Function returns SQL_SUCCESS_WITH_INFO.)|